Valparaiso hands No. 25 Drake its 1st loss of season, 74-57 - WTMJ

-The defeat by Drake (18-1, 9-1 Missouri Valley) left No. 1 Gonzaga and No. 2 Baylor as the only remaining major college teams still undefeated this season.
+The loss by Drake (18-1, 9-1 Missouri Valley) left No. 1 Gonzaga and No. 2 Baylor as the only remaining major college teams with spotless records this season.

+“We’re not going to overreact to a loss,” third-year Drake coach Darian DeVries said.
+“I’ve been doing this for 23 years and I’ve never been part of an undefeated season before.
+It’s about how you respond.
+Our guys will get focused on the next game.
+We’ll learn from this and we’ll move on.”

 A day after Valparaiso (7-12, 4-6) squandered a double-digit lead in the second half and lost to Drake 80-77, the Crusaders pulled away for just their second victory over a ranked opponent since beating Mississippi in the 1998 NCAA tournament.